How the NICE programme works & how to apply

-Applications for the NICE project are also open to students with disabilities who may not be able to participate in other international experiences.
+Applications for the NICE programme are open to students with disabilities who may not be able to participate in other international experiences.

-There is no fee to join the NICE project and there is part-funding available for those who are selected to attend the summer school.
+There is no fee to join the NICE programme and there is part-funding available for those who are selected to attend the summer school.

-What will I do on the NICE project?
+What will I do on the NICE programme?

 If you are selected to participate in the NICE programme, you will begin your journey in early 2020.
 At this point you will be placed into a group with four students from partner universities within the NICE programme (our partners are all listed above or on the About NICE page).

-The NICE project will provide you with skills to become more employable after graduation.
-You will build these skills by working through three different things throughout the project:
+The NICE programme will provide you with skills to become more employable after graduation.
+You will build these skills by working through two different things throughout the virtual programme:

 Creating an innovative business idea with your teammates that addresses your team’s Global Challenge.
 You can find an overview of all the available topics for you to focus on via our Global Challenges page